agustinBassi/agustinBassi/README.md

 ### 👤 &nbsp; About me

 I am a developer with 10+ years of experience.
 My first years were dedicated to electronics and C language applications, and since 2018 working as a Python Backend Engineer.
-Along the way I have worked in different roles and technologies, had my own startup, worked as a teacher and have my own tech platform and obviously have programmed in all of them.
+Along the way I have worked in different roles and technologies, had my own startup, worked as a teacher, have my own tech platform and obviously have programmed in all of them.
 These combinations gave me a wide experience to approach the work from different points of view and applying a high quality to the day-to-day work.

 ### 💻 &nbsp; My Website